 - Provide supplies such as tissues, lined waste containers and hand-washing products or supplies.

-- Encourage hand-washing after exchange of money or items.
-Download the hand washing notice.
+- Encourage hand-washing after the exchange of money or items.
+Download the hand-washing notice.

 - Frequently clean and disinfect high-touch and common areas.
 Learn how to clean and disinfect your workplace.